jessefrench/BookStore/README.md

 3. **Create Unit Tests for CRUD Operations:**
    - Navigate to the `BookStore.Tests` project.
    - Create unit tests for each CRUD operation in the `BookRepository` class.

+4. **Stretch Goals**
+   - Add a Minimal API project to your solution that injects the IBookService as a dependency to use it
+   - Add Entity Framework Core to your project